ksd3/ksd3.github.io/src/introduction.md

 # My interests

 I'm broadly interested in astrophysics and currently studying the application of inverse methods to astrophysical phenomena.
-I hope to branch out into more applied [SciML](https://sciml.ai/) and develop faster and more reliable methods to understand these phenomena. a
+I hope to branch out into more applied [SciML](https://sciml.ai/) and develop faster and more reliable methods to understand these phenomena.

 # Some things I've worked on